 Located right in the centre of Surfers Paradise, the in-inhouse restaurant of The Island Hotel is a great place for a casual dining experience.

-With impressive burgers, seafood, steaks, wood oven pizzas, and fresh locally-sourced produce, The Island Bistro is certainly a place I would like to recommended among all the places I had tried during my stay in the Gold Coast.
+With impressive burgers, seafood, steaks, wood oven pizzas, and fresh locally-sourced produce, The Island Bistro is certainly a place I would like to recommend among all the places I had tried during my stay in the Gold Coast.
 And if you have a taste for some live music, the Island Rooftop (the bar-with-a-view) is a great place to chill out and relax after the food over a few cocktails, or your usual beer.

 During our visit, we had a lovely jazz- band playing for us.